-Welcome to the inaugural Mt Umunhum Trail Run.
+Welcome to the 3rd annual Mt Umunhum Trail Run.
 If you grew up in the south bay area of Northern California, then you probably often stared at the 8-story block of cement known as the Almaden Air Force Station.
 Just recently, the Mount Umunhum Conservancy and Midpeninsula Regional Open Space restored the magnificent block and surrounding mountain top.
-The space just opened to the public only recently.
-While you can hike or run up the new 3.7 mile single-track trail, they will not allow a special event permit to run up to the top.
-So, we will use the Quicksilver 100K as a model (Race Director here too) course for the Mt.
-Umunhum Trail Run.
+You will enjoy steep and glorious trails as they wind through the most successful mercury mines in North America.
+Oh, and watch out for our mountain lion friends.

-- You can register here for the series pass starting Monday January 22nd: Bay Area Ridge Trail Series Pass
+- You can register here for the series pass starting January 1, 2020: Bay Area Ridge Trail Series Pass

 - Read the BART article here: http://ridgetrail.org/running-distance-pacific-coast-trail-runs/